guybedford/modules-link-preload/README.md

 # Link preload test case

+**Only since creating this test case did I found out the preload story is suprisingle undetermined for modules, which is incredibly worrying given preloading of deep trees is absolutely necessary for performance.
+Reference - https://github.com/whatwg/fetch/issues/486**.

 In this test case we load a deep module tree (999 modules), with a preload on the last module using:

 ```html